ClinVar Miner

 Center of Genomic medicine, Geneva, University Hospital of Geneva RCV000283598 SCV000537703 likely pathogenic Autosomal recessive Alport syndrome 2016-07-11 criteria provided, single submitter clinical testing This heterozygous missense variant in the COL4A3 gene (autosomal recessive transmission) is present in a male patient with Alport syndrome who also harbours a non-sense variant in the same gene (see below).
 The segregation analysis could not be done, but regarding the clinical presentation of the patient, it is assumed that these two variants are present in compound heterozygosity

-Athena Diagnostics Inc RCV000516971 SCV000612952 pathogenic not provided 2014-11-25 criteria provided, single submitter clinical testing
+Athena Diagnostics RCV000516971 SCV000612952 pathogenic not provided 2014-11-25 criteria provided, single submitter clinical testing

-SIB Swiss Institute of Bioinformatics RCV000677316 SCV000803483 uncertain significance Autosomal dominant Alport syndrome 2018-05-31 criteria provided, single submitter curation This variant is interpreted as a Uncertain Significance - Conflicting Evidence, for Alport syndrome, autosomal recessive, in Autosomal Recessive manner.
-The following ACMG Tag(s) were applied: PP3 => Multiple lines of computational evidence support a deleterious effect on the gene or gene product.
-PM3 => For recessive disorders, detected in trans with a pathogenic variant (PMID:24052634).
-BS2-Supporting => BS2 downgraded in strength to supporting.
+SIB Swiss Institute of Bioinformatics RCV004549601 SCV000803483 likely pathogenic Alport syndrome 3b, autosomal recessive 2024-05-13 criteria provided, single submitter curation This variant is interpreted as likely pathogenic for Alport syndrome spectrum, autosomal recessive.
+The following ACMG Tag(s) were applied: Multiple lines of computational evidence support a deleterious effect on the gene or gene product (PP3_moderate; REVEL score 0.918).
+For recessive disorders, detected in trans with a pathogenic variant (PM3_strong; PMID: 24052634, 37362409, 38214412).

 Gharavi Laboratory, Columbia University RCV000516971 SCV000809140 pathogenic not provided 2018-09-16 criteria provided, single submitter research

-Institute Of Human Genetics Munich, Klinikum Rechts Der Isar, Tu München RCV000283598 SCV001149721 likely pathogenic Autosomal recessive Alport syndrome 2020-01-17 criteria provided, single submitter clinical testing
+Institute of Human Genetics Munich, Klinikum Rechts Der Isar, TU München RCV000283598 SCV001149721 likely pathogenic Autosomal recessive Alport syndrome 2020-01-17 criteria provided, single submitter clinical testing

 Molecular Biology Laboratory, Fundació Puigvert RCV000283598 SCV001425009 likely pathogenic Autosomal recessive Alport syndrome 2020-02-01 criteria provided, single submitter research